Creating a School-Wide Tech Philosophy

 2) Adopt a harm reduction model such as the EdTech Triangle (everyschool.org)

-As recommended by Everyschool.org, all school districts should have a Tech Philosophy–a set of research-based guiding principles to guide the use of technology.
-The example below was drafted by TechWise SB member Casey Hare and shared with Santa Barbara Unified School District as a suggested new board policy:
+As recommended by Everyschool.org, every district should adopt a Tech Philosophy–a set of clear, research-informed principles to guide technology use.
+Below is an example drafted by TechWise SB member Casey Hare and shared with a local school district as a proposed board policy:

-1) Technology use should be intentional and limited to providing supportive or transformative experiences.
+1) Technology use should be intentional and limited to supportive or transformative learning experiences.

-2) Technology should not displace established interventions (e.g., tutoring, small class size, direct instruction).
+2) Technology should not displace proven educational interventions (e.g., tutoring, small class size, direct instruction).

 3) Technology should not displace handwriting or reading in print.